 â€¢ Give â€“ with a simple online donation system

 â€¢ See â€“ view the status of your donation

 â€¢ Share â€“ your experience with others

 The projects that Jolkona Foundation operate cover a substantial range of significant issues, from Environmental projects planting trees in Nicaragua, to Empowerment projects rescuing girls from slavery in Nepal.

 Jolkona Foundation works by partnering with businesses like BRAC that must meet strict criteria, and that, (with Jolkonaâ€™s help), commit to putting your gift to good use around the globe.
-Being able to track the donations assist the donor in â€˜owningâ€™ his or her gift, empowering a young and strong generation of philanthropists.
+Being able to track the donations assist the donor in â€˜owningâ€™ his or her gift, empowering a best online casino young and strong generation of philanthropists.

 Jolkona Foundation focuses on projects in 5 areas:

 â€¢ Cultural Identity

 The issues that Jolkona Foundation strives to cure are social and economic ones that desperately need attention, no matter how little the gift.
 With his altruistic passion and theÂ belief that every life is valuable, Adnan and his inspirational company are improving lives.
 I asked him what it takes to do what he does, he responded: â€œForemost you must have a passion above all to do good.
 It is not about money, it is about making a difference for othersâ€.